Last fact-checked: 26 February 2020

-If you’re looking for a reliable Phuket Town/City dentist, choose and book with Dental Departures for assured quality at the best prices.
+If you’re looking for a reliable Phuket dentist at affordable prices, choose and book with Dental Departures for assured quality.

-A popular holiday destination in its own right, Phuket Town receives visitors from all over the world with many choosing to combine their holiday and dental care here because of our dentists’ excellent reputations and the incredible value for money.
+A popular holiday destination the island of Phuket receives visitors from around the world to its beaches.
+However, Phuket Town is rather a hidden gem with its colorful houses and hipster vibe and is well worth exploring.
+You can choose to combine a holiday and dental care here because of our dentists’ excellent reputations and the incredible value for money.

 Compact enough for a leisurely stroll through, Phuket Old Town has more than enough places to stop for refreshments, rest your legs and watch the world go by.